 Step 3: Lastly, tap on iTunes and click "Uninstall".
 Then, touch "Yes" to confirm your choice.

 Occasionally, iTunes not recognizing iPhone in recovery mode is for that something with Apple Mobile Device USB Driver goes wrong.
-In the event that this is still what you are confronted with after attempts to the first three approaches, do check if the Device USB Driver works well in the light of the following instructions.
+If this is still what you are confronted with after attempts at the first three approaches, do check if the Device USB Driver works well in the light of the following instructions.

 Step 2: Locate "System devices" and choose "Universal Serial Bus controllers".
 From this option, the "Apple Mobile Device USB Driver" item should be presented with you;